LGN520/farreach-public/ycsb-implementation.md

 	+ Switch: largevalueseq_reg and is_largevalueblock
 	+ Server: per-server blockinfomap and mutex for read blocking
 * FUTURE: SYNC client-side upstream backup and server-side replay-based recovery for durability to DistFarreach
-* FUTURE: SYNC seqhdr.snapshotid for server-side snapshot to DistFarreach
+* FUTURE: SYNC seq_hdr.snapshot_token for server-side snapshot to DistFarreach

 ## DEPRECATED